 10 Questions to Ask When Considering Senior Living Communities

 There are many reasons to think about moving to an independent or assisted senior living community.
-Seniors often want to downsize from a larger home to free up time and energy.
+Seniors often want to downsize from 2 bedroom apartments to free up time and energy.
 Some may want to consolidate costs, while others are looking for new social circles and activity groups.
 And some may need a little help.
 When it comes time to choosing a retirement community, knowing what questions to ask will help you make the choice that’s right for you or your loved one.
 Here are a few suggested questions to help you get started.

 What activities do you offer to help keep residents engaged?